egekaraosmanoglu/camelbee/core/quarkus-core/README.md

 1. Build the core library with the custom POM file:

-`mvn -f pom-custom.xml clean install` in the "./camelbee/core/quarkus-core" folder
+run `mvn -f pom-custom.xml clean install` command in the "./camelbee/core/quarkus-core" folder

 Once the custom maven artifact is created, you can include it in your project by adding the following dependency to your pom.xml: